2008 United States Senate special election in Mississippi

 The 2008 United States Senate special election in Mississippi was held on November 4, 2008.
 This election was held on the same day of Thad Cochran's re-election bid in the regularly scheduled Class II election.
 The winner of this special election served the rest of the Senate term, which ended in January 2013.
 Unlike most Senate elections, this was a non-partisan election in which the candidate who got a majority of the vote won, and if the first-place candidate did not get 50%, a runoff election with the top two candidates would have been held.
-In the election, no run-off was necessary as Republican nominee and incumbent Republican U.S. Senator Roger Wicker won election to finish the term.
+In the election, no runoff was necessary as Republican nominee and incumbent Republican U.S. Senator Roger Wicker won election to finish the term.

 Background

 On December 18, 2007, U.S. Senator Trent Lott resigned in his fourth-term to pursue "something else" in the private sector.
 He ended up starting his own lobbying firm.

-On December 31, 2007, Mississippi governor Haley Barbour appointed U.S. Representative Roger Wicker to the vacant seat.
-Wicker then began his Senate campaign.